RayaanRA/rsh/README.md

-# rsh - Rayaan's Shell
+# rsh

 rsh is a small Unix shell written in C. It supports basic command execution, I/O redirection, pipes, environment variable expansion, and a few built-in commands.
-It was made to better understand low-level process control, system calls, and shell behavior without relying on external libraries or frameworks.

 ## Features